Life begins when YOU decide – so why not start today!

 In the interest of optimum, life-long health food MUST be eaten as close to its natural state as possible with very few exceptions.

 The further food is taken from its natural state, the more nutritional value it loses.
 One example would be the classic British chip which is only 4 stages from the soil but by the time it’s washed, peeled, chopped and fried it’s no longer fit for consumption.
 Boiling thin slices of potato in oil will thoroughly remove any trace nutrients.
 What remains from all your effort can only do you system harm as it now has to figure out what to do with this greasy massacre you’ve swallowed.
 There simply aren’t any nutrients left and to your insides it barely resembles a potato now.
 If it’s covered in salt and dipped in a condiment then it might be more palatable for your mouth, to you body though it remains a harmful mystery.
 The moment we start to process food and take it away from its original state we create some sort of void, a void usually filled in the form of seasoning, stock cubes, binding agents, raising agents, thickeners, preservatives, flavour enhancers etc.

 Did you ever bite into an apple and think to yourself ‘What this apple needs is just a pinch of something to bring out the flavour’?
 I bet no human ever did..

 Every living cell in every form of life contains oxygen.
 Its the one molecule that identifies all life forms and is likewise present in every cell in the body.
 Oxygen is present in all human food until its cooked out.

 Everything we put into our bodies has a cellular influence.
-When we eat fresh food, we’re literally eating life.
-No wonder there’s so much to be gained!
+When we eat fresh food, we’re literally eating life so it’s no wonder there are so many benefits to be gained.